Favourited 60 times

 We are looking for volunteers who can eventually join us on both long-term and short term basis and help us grow the organization in order to make life better for those with serious mental illness in Kenya and beyond.
-It is our vision for SSK to be a diverse community.
-As soon as we are able to, we will provide a stipend to our volunteers.
+It is our vision for the organization to be a diverse community.
+Feel welcomed to our place

 Here are some tourist attraction points in Siaya County and its neighbours.
 Its beaches along Lake Victoria are memorable attractions.
 A day spent at Crystal Charlotte Resort along the Lake Victoria beach is quite worth it.
 You can also tour Kogelo Village where Barack Obama's dad originates from.
 Or relatively visit Kakamega Forest famous for a number of bird species.
 It's located in Kakamega County.
 Neighboring Siaya County on the Northeastern border.
 You can also opt for a boat ride in the Lake Victoria or even homestay in rural Siaya.
 You can also visit Kisumu Impala Sanctuary to see wildlife.
 It's located in Kisumu County on the southeastern border of Siaya County.
 Lastly but not least, you can spend some time with the crocodiles at Elmolo Crocodile Park.